mat128/vagrant-bash-completion/README.md

-Source this in your shell and save your keyboard!
+Source this in your shell and save your keyboard and fingers!